alvinng4/Gravity-Simulator/README.md

 # Gravity Simulator
 Newtonian N-body gravity simulator accelerated with C library

-This is a toy project developed for learning purpose.
+This is a student project developed for learning purpose.
 Other packages such as REBOUND are recommended for more functionality.

 * Ten integrators including WHFast and IAS15 are implemented